 17. The seeds of yellow flag iris were once roasted and used to make a beverage.
-The flowers were used to make a yellow dye and the rhizomes were used to make a black dye.
+The flowers were used to make a yellow dye and the rhizomes were used to make a black one.
 The plant is toxic, however.
 Ingestion can cause vomiting and diarrhea.
 Contact with the leaves or rhizomes can irritate the skin.

 Yellow Flags: Beautiful Pests

 18. Despite the plant's acknowledged beauty, the Invasive Plant Council of British Columbia (where I live) says that the yellow flag is "wickedly aggressive" and shouldn't be planted.
 The plant isn't classified as invasive in all parts of North America, however.

 19. Yellow flag colonies may consist of hundreds of plants.
 The irises can crowd out the native plants needed by birds and wildlife.
 They can also block drainage and irrigation channels.
 In addition, their rhizome mat can trap sediments and change the nature of habitats.

 20. The plant spreads easily.
 A piece of broken rhizome that is carried to a new area by water can grow roots and shoots and start another colony.
 Seed pods and seeds float and can be transported to new areas by flowing water.

 This fast-growing and fast-spreading invasive plant can outcompete other riparian (water loving) plants, forming almost impenetrable thickets.— Okanagan and Similkameen Invasive Species Society

 Yellow flag irises can be useful as well as a nuisance.
 They purify water by removing heavy metals and nutrients in agricultural runoff with their roots.